icob2019/icob2019.github.io/travel.md

   ## ICOB 2019, 22-24 May
 ---

-Information on traveling to St Andrews by air, rail, bus or car can be found here: [Getting to St Andrews](https://www.st-andrews.ac.uk/visiting/travel/)
+Information on traveling to St Andrews by air, rail, bus or car can be found here: [Getting to St Andrews](https://www.st-andrews.ac.uk/visiting/travel/).

-The conference venue (Old Course Hotel) is located only 10-minute walk away from the heart of St Andrews, overlooking the infamous Old Course.
+The conference venue ([Old Course Hotel](https://www.oldcoursehotel.co.uk/) is located only 10-minute walk away from the heart of St Andrews, overlooking the infamous Old Course.
 Address:
 Old Course Hotel
 Old Station Road